| Gaye

 of crimes had been committed and I hastened to Skaggs Springs to give

 the alarm."
+In Petaluma,

 where Capt.
 Wickersham's uncle, I.G.
 Wickersham, was the town banker,